HumanSignal/label-studio/docs/source/guide/labeling.md

 4. Follow the project instructions for labeling and deciding whether or not to skip tasks.
 5. Click the project name to return to the data manager.

 When collaborating with other users, tasks are locked so that you don't accidentally overwrite the annotations of another annotator.
 After the other annotator finishes with the task, it can appear in your queue for labeling.
+By default, tasks only need to be annotated by one annotator.
+If you're using Label Studio Enterprise and want more than one annotator to annotate tasks, [update the project settings](setup_project.html).

 ## Filter or sort project data